 If none of the above work …

-If restoring your device back to factory settings does not help, your best bet would be to re-install the stock firmware.
+If restoring your device back to factory settings does not fix bootloop on Android device, your best bet would be to re-install the stock firmware.
 The process is widely different for every device so it would not be possible to explain all of that here.
 But you can likely find a guide for restoring your device to the stock firmware here at DroidViews.
 You can use the search function to look for it.